tickBit/Amiga-Battleship/README.md

 To position a ship, first click once on the ship, then simply move mouse to the grid and when a position to place a ship is found, click there.

 The game uses 1999 standard of C, so when compiling with VBCC, switch -c99 must be used.
 More info in the source code.
-The source can be ONLY compiled with VBCC due the usage of backfill hook.
+The source can be ONLY compiled with VBCC due to the usage of backfill hook.

 In the LhA archive there are Amiga executable and info (icon) file for the executable and also the graphics.